Current PhD Students

 Email: ospayne@memphis.edu

 Ophrah holds a Bachelor of Professional Studies in Health Administration and a Master of Science in Community and Economic Development.
-Her professional affiliations are the National Black MBA Association, Southern Political Science Association, American Public Health Association, and Tennessee Housing Development Agency, and Council of Opportunity in Education.
+Her professional affiliations are the National Black MBA Association, Southern Political Science Association, American Public Health Association, Tennessee Housing Development Agency, and Council of Opportunity in Education.
 Through her service as an Assistant Director, she has served several students within our community and served as a representative within her university and community.
-Ophrah won the Top 20 under 30 Memphis award is 2019, she is a nominee for Forbes 30 under 30 class of 2020, and Top 40 under 40 Urban Elite nominee in 2021.
-Ophrah serves as an Assistant Director for the University of Memphis TRIO UB Program.
+Ophrah won the Top 20 Under 30 Memphis award in 2019, was a nominee for the Forbes 30 Under 30 class of 2020, and was a Top 40 Under 40 Urban Elite nominee in 2021.
+Ophrah is an Assistant Director for the University of Memphis TRIO UB Program.
 For the past seven years, her professional appointment with the University of Memphis has included service as the Program Coordinator for Student Support Services Programs and Assistant Director TRIO UB.

-Her research interests include working with multi-cultural communities and how the environment affects their health and different systemic factors.
-She seeks to research macro levels of health environmental factors and cultivate positive community responses to the research that she plans on doing with her Ph.D.
-She hopes to provide accessibility to low-income impoverished communities and help gain the resources and tools that are needed here in the Memphis community.
+Her research interests include working with multicultural communities and how the environment affects their health and different systemic factors.
+She seeks to research macro levels of health environmental factors and cultivate positive community responses to the research she plans to do with her Ph.D.
+She hopes to provide accessibility to low-income, impoverished communities and help them gain the resources and tools needed here in the Memphis community.

 Dana Sjostrom